paarthbajaj/Hubnote/README.md

 5.2 Delete Notes

-User can click on a trash or delete icon to delete the note which will add a note to the trash list.
+User can click on a trash or delete icon to delete the note which will add a note to the trash.

 6. Login Page

-For now user can login via guest only.
+User have the option to signin and signout.